Widen/buildkite-gradle-plugin/README.md

 ### Forcing a YAML array inside plugin config

-The DSL unwraps single method-call arguments to scalars, so `targets 'lint'` produces `targets: lint` (a string), not `targets: [lint]` (an array).
-Use assignment syntax or an explicit list to force array output.
+The DSL infers output type from how you call a method: a single argument becomes a scalar, multiple arguments become a list.
+For plugin config closures this means `targets 'lint'` produces `targets: lint` (a string), not `targets: [lint]` (an array).
+Use assignment syntax or an explicit list to force array output when the plugin expects a list regardless of item count.

 Single-item array: